 Economic and Social Status

-Wealth
+Wealth Index

-Wealth, as an economic indicator, influences fistula.
+Wealth index, as an economic indicator, influences fistula.
 A study on the determinants of obstetric fistula in Ethiopia discovered that wealth significantly affects the incidence of obstetric fistula.
 (Andargie & Debu, 2017) This is because poverty reduces access to health services and accessibility to health care, which in turn increases the risk of disease.
 (Deribe et al., 2020) As a result, economic disparity may lead to differences in the risk of disease and cause health imbalances.

 Education